hossamnasser938/Up-and-Running-with-ECMAScript6-Course-Documentation/3. ES6 Syntax/es6_syntax.md

             };
         }
         ```
         Here we declared an array and looped 10 times assigning each element of the array a function that logs the value of i at each iteration.
-Although we expect each item in the array holds a function that logs a different i based on its index in the array, we find that all functions within the array logs the same i value which is 10.
+Although we expect each item in the array holds a function that logs a different i based on its index in the array, we find that all functions within the array logging the same i value which is 10.
 This is because i is declared using ` var ` so it is only one variable in the entire script scope that will eventually hold one value at the end of the loop which is 10.
         ```
         a[0]();  // 10
         a[3]();  // 10